MdAzharuddinAkhtar/Machine-Learning/README.md

 These methods facilitate model parsimony without compromising predictive accuracy.

-### 4. Shrinkage Estimators

-- **Ridge Regression (L2 penalty)** shrinks all coefficient estimates toward zero, reducing variance at the cost of bias.
-- **Lasso Regression (L1 penalty)** performs variable selection by setting some coefficients exactly to zero.

-Both methods are implemented to address multicollinearity and improve model generalizability.

 ## Implementation Details

 All analysis is conducted in **Python**, using the following libraries: